Climate Literacy Ambassadors

 PI: Steve Ackerman Co-I: Margaret Mooney

 The Climate Literacy Ambassadors program is a collaborative effort to advance climate literacy led by the Cooperative Institute of Meteorological Satellite Studies (CIMSS) at the University of Wisconsin-Madison.
 With support from NASA, CIMSS developed workshops and on-line resources to support G6-12 teachers as Ambassadors of Climate Literacy in their local schools and communities.
-The full program included a workshop followed by a 6-week distance learning course culminating in a technology-supported virtual community of climate change educators.
+The full program included a workshop followed by a distance learning course culminating in a technology-supported virtual community of climate change educators.

-The workshops provide an overview on climate change with demonstrations of cutting-edge resources from NASA, NOAA and the UW-Madison.
+The workshops provided an overview on climate change with demonstrations of cutting-edge resources from NASA, NOAA and the UW-Madison.
 The first workshop was held in May 2010 at CIMSS in Madison.
 The last Climate Literacy Ambassadors workshop took place at the July 2013 Earth Science Information Partners (ESIP) meeting in Chapel Hill North Carolina.

 workshop group